Smart Home Sensors: 8 Essential Types You Need

 2. Light Sensors

-Light sensing smart devices can turn off the light switch when you don’t remember to and smart bulbs let you set lighting schedules.
+Light sensing smart devices can turn off the light switch when you don’t remember to, while smart bulbs let you set lighting schedules.
 So, even if you forget to turn the basement light off, a light sensor will do it for you.
 If you’re on vacation, you can set smart bulb timers to go off and on to give the impression someone is home.
 Or, you can control them manually with your smartphone.
 You can also set times to adjust their brightness — dimmer during the day and brighter at night.
 These settings may help you save energy consumption over the entire year.

 3. Motion Sensors

 When a motion sensor detects movement, it sends a signal to your phone or other devices like cameras, lights or alarms.
 You can combine motion sensors with other devices to solve a variety of problems.
-For safety, use a motion detector to send you a notice if there’s movement by your swimming pool.
+For safety, use a motion detector to send a notice if there’s movement by your swimming pool.
 This can help protect small children playing in the area.
-Or you can connect a motion sensor to a smart security video camera at your door to notify you when there is movement.
+Or, you can connect a motion sensor to a smart security video camera at your door to notify you when there is movement.
 This is a great way to be aware of package deliveries and help catch intruders.

 4. Water Leak/Freeze Sensors